widroz/Collatz-Visualizer/README.md

 ![Second column even positions with 6 columns](https://github.com/widroz/Collatz-Visualizer/blob/main/images/2nd%20even%20mod%206.PNG)

+Some powerful conclusions can be deduced from these images: if someone proves that all values in first and fourth column eventually reach 1, then every number in second column also does.

 These patterns dissapear or change when modifying the number of columns and can be "algebraically" studied, this tool helps interested people to visualize them.

 ### Functionalities